 A Veteran reaches out for help with TBI symptoms

 Andres was hit by a roadside bomb on his tour of duty.
 When he returned home, he still had symptoms of traumatic brain injury, including headaches and ringing in his ears.
-His family encouraged him to seek help from VA and he found that reaching out helped him and benefited other Veterans too.
+His family encouraged him to seek help from the VA and he found that reaching out helped him and benefited other Veterans too.

 What are headaches?